 - 1/4 teaspoon ground cinnamon

-- Spoon sweet potatoes into casserole dish and use the back of a wooden spoon or mixing spatula to smooth out.
-Sprinkle top of sweet potatoes with marshmallows.
+- Spoon sweet potatoes into the casserole dish and use the back of a wooden spoon or mixing spatula to smooth out.
+Sprinkle marshmallows over top of mashed sweet potatoes.

-- Melt butter in a medium microwave safe bowl.
+- Add butter to a medium sized microwave safe bowl.
 Microwave on full power to melt the butter.
 Add remaining topping ingredients to the bowl, and use a fork to combine.
 Sprinkle over the top of casserole.

-- Place the casserole in the preheated oven and bake for 20-25 minutes until streusel is crisp and marshmallows are golden brown.
+- Place the casserole in the preheated oven and bake for 20-25 minutes, or until the streusel is crisp and marshmallows are golden brown.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe’s nutritional value will vary depending on the ingredients used, measuring methods, and portion sizes.